based2/KB/network/ip_filter.md

 block from any to 193.143.1.0/24
 # https://red.flag.domains/posts/ 2024-06-12 renouvellement-espace-sante[.fr] (registrar: AMEN / Agence des Médias Numériques) 2024-06-11 mon-assu-en-ligne[.fr] (registrar: One.com A/S) cartes-expiration[.fr] (registrar: Sarek Oy) 2024-06-10 mon-dossier-maladie[.fr] (registrar: KEY-SYSTEMS GmbH) assurance-gestion-sante[.fr] (registrar: KEY-SYSTEMS GmbH) cnam-recouvrements[.fr] (registrar: Sarek Oy) 2024-06-07 reactivation-abonnement[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider cnam-recouvrement[.fr] (registrar: Sarek Oy aide-assurance-sante[.fr] (registrar: KEY-SYSTEMS GmbH 2024-06-06 monformulaire-2024-en-ligne[.fr] (registrar: One.com A/S) cnam-regularisation[.fr] (registrar: Sarek Oy) 2024-06-05 reactiver-mon-abonnement[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider reglement-impaye[.fr] (registrar: EPAG Domainservices GmbH) cv-regularisation[.fr] (registrar: Sarek Oy 2024-06-02/ service-ameii[.fr] (registrar: Sarek Oy paiement-avant-majoration[.fr] (registrar: IONOS SE  mon-service-en-ligne[.fr] (registrar: One.com A/S acheminement-suivis[.fr] registrar: EPAG Domainservices GmbH
 block from any to 193.143.1.54
-# https://red.flag.domains/posts/ 2024-05-07 assure-maladie-france[.fr] (registrar: One.com A/S) 2024-06-02 renouvellement-assurefrance[.fr] (registrar: One.com A/S renouvellement-sante-en-ligne[.fr] (registrar: One.com A/S renouvellement-santeen-ligne[.fr] (registrar: One.com A/S) renouvellement-sante-france[.fr] (registrar: One.com A/S renouvellement-santefrance[.fr] (registrar: One.com A/S renouvellement-assure-france[.fr] (registrar: One.com A/S assure-sante-enligne[.fr] (registrar: One.com A/S assuresante-enligne[.fr] (registrar: One.com A/S 2024-04-20 espace-assure-maladie[.fr] (registrar: One.com A/S espace-assure-renouvellement[.fr] (registrar: One.com A/S 2024-04-19/ monespace-assure[.fr] (registrar: One.com A/S espace-assure-france[.fr] (registrar: One.com A/S) 2024-04-17 assure-sante-renouvellement[.fr] (registrar: One.com A/S 2024-04-14 reglement-sationnement-enligne[.fr] (registrar: One.com A/S renouvellement-sante-enligne[.fr] (registrar: One.com A/S
+# https://red.flag.domains/posts/ 2024-06-26 sms-vitale[.fr] (registrar: One.com A/S) 2024-05-07 assure-maladie-france[.fr] (registrar: One.com A/S) 2024-06-02 renouvellement-assurefrance[.fr] (registrar: One.com A/S renouvellement-sante-en-ligne[.fr] (registrar: One.com A/S renouvellement-santeen-ligne[.fr] (registrar: One.com A/S) renouvellement-sante-france[.fr] (registrar: One.com A/S renouvellement-santefrance[.fr] (registrar: One.com A/S renouvellement-assure-france[.fr] (registrar: One.com A/S assure-sante-enligne[.fr] (registrar: One.com A/S assuresante-enligne[.fr] (registrar: One.com A/S 2024-04-20 espace-assure-maladie[.fr] (registrar: One.com A/S espace-assure-renouvellement[.fr] (registrar: One.com A/S 2024-04-19/ monespace-assure[.fr] (registrar: One.com A/S espace-assure-france[.fr] (registrar: One.com A/S) 2024-04-17 assure-sante-renouvellement[.fr] (registrar: One.com A/S 2024-04-14 reglement-sationnement-enligne[.fr] (registrar: One.com A/S renouvellement-sante-enligne[.fr] (registrar: One.com A/S
 block from any to 193.143.1.70
 # https://red.flag.domains/posts/2024-06-20/ sante-enligne-renouvellement[.fr] (registrar: One.com A/S)
 block from any to 193.143.1.72